Something of Our Own

 District Thirteen hadn't been kind to him in his forced sobriety.
 They had a war to win and whether Haymitch Abernathy participated in good health wasn't much of a concern.

 His secret involvement generated some talk.
-Those who watched his victory in the Second Quell weren't too surprised that he was an integral part in the rebellion.
-It was almost expected that if Haymitch Abernathy won the Games, he'd win with a rebellious flair: an indirect final kill using the Gamemakers' toys instead of the ones issued to him.
+Those who watched his victory in the Second Quell weren't surprised that he was an integral part in the rebellion; even when he was sixteen years old, it was almost expected that, should Haymitch Abernathy win the Games, he'd win with a rebellious flair: an indirect final kill using the Gamemakers' toys instead of the ones issued to him.
 Obviously, the Capitol had been furious since Haymitch didn't walk away scot-free.
-His actions weren't even deliberately seditious, then.
+His actions weren't even deliberately seditious then.

 Hazelle wonders whether the defiance in his teenage cunning could have inspired the nation.
 She supposes there were more factors that determined the impetus of the rebellion, though, one a matter of having enough support.
-While Katniss catalyzed the war through her own rebellious acts, Hazelle always knew the girl was only its figurehead, the symbol to rally the people.
-Haymitch could have filled that role but there wasn't enough force behind that backfiring axe.
 Looking back, Hazelle honestly doubts she would have revolted.
+Haymitch, on the other hand, later did, and he succeeded through the Mockingjay.
+While Katniss catalyzed the war through her own rebellious acts, Hazelle suspects the girl was only its figurehead, a symbol to rally the people.
+Haymitch could have filled that role but there wasn't enough force behind that backfiring axe - so, according to Gale, he and Plutarch Heavensbee directed Katniss as the Mockingjay.

 He could have denied the offer, too, and he didn't.
-So now - at last - she's here to help him.
+So now, at last, she's here to help him.
 Well, in a way, she is.
-She'll try.
-Because if she can swallow her pride for work, she certainly won't let any opinions of hers get in the way of being fair, of paying back someone she owes.
+She'll try; if she can swallow her pride for work, she certainly won't let any opinions of hers get in the way of being fair, of paying back someone she owes.

-The goose that had run - or rather, waddled in followed her line of sight and honked in the man's face as if to alert him of company.
+The goose that had run - or rather, waddled into the house followed her line of sight and honked in the man's face as if to alert him of company.
 She highly doubts Haymitch trained the gaggle crowding his lawn but it was her first thought upon seeing it.

-She stepped back when Haymitch sprung, gasping, from the stained cushions, remembering that he often slept with a knife.
+She stepped back when Haymitch sprung, gasping, from the stained cushions, remembering that he slept with a knife.
 His knife had skid across the floor with a throw pillow.
-Hazelle noticed he didn't take it with him upstairs when he left her to get started.
+Hazelle noticed he didn't take it with him upstairs when he left her to resume her job after a yearlong absence.

 Today, like her first day almost a year and a half ago, is the most arduous.
 Once she disposes of the filth that's accumulated since the last time she was here, all she has to do is maintain.